Establishing a vibrant, mixed use precinct

 The public health facility will be complemented by a range of health and wellbeing developments, including a private hospital; aged care, retirement living, residential and student accommodation; retail and commercial space; childcare and new public spaces.

 Iconic heritage buildings on the site will be reinvigorated, preserving Brisbane’s health heritage while building a new health future.

-Queensland Treasury will now work with Australian Unity to finalise the contract.
+Queensland Treasury is working with Australian Unity to finalise the contract.

-Works are expected to start in 2017 and the redevelopment will occur in stages over the next 10 years with the public health facility being a priority.
+In November 2016 the State declared the Herston Quarter a Priority Development Area (PDA).
+Works are expected to start on site in early 2017 and occur in stages over the next 10 years with the public health facility being a priority.

 Community consultation and more information

 The Queensland Government has undertaken community consultation as part of the procurement process.
 Following the finalisation of the contract with the Queensland Government Australian Unity will consult further with the community on its proposal.

 In the meantime, you can have your say and find out more about the project:

 You can find out more about Australian Unity at www.australianunity.com.au